gbif/hp-gb32/travel-accommodation.md

 LOCAL ORGANIZERS TO INFORM US IF ANY BLOCK BOOKING HAS BEEN MADE

 **Other hotels**
-Further hotel options are available at hotels.com, booking.com or similar services.
-If you ar elloking for hostel, please check hostelcentral.com. visitbrusels?
+Further hotel options are available at [hotels.com](http://hotels.com/), [booking.com](https://www.booking.com/) or similar services.

-Check the map for hotel locations.
+Check the [map](https://goo.gl/maps/dJS5tBXdaT2bGfTJA) for hotel locations.

 ## Venue